 In America hangings are the second most common form of suicide after firearm use.
 In other parts of the world due to the relative difficulty in accessing firearms, hangings are the most com...

 The hard palate is the anterior horizontal bony part of the palate that forms the roof of the oral cavity and floor of the nasal cavity.
-It is formed by the palatine processes of the maxillae and the horizontal plates of the palatine bones.
-On its inferior oral surface it is lined by oral mucosa...
+Most of the hard palate is formed by the palatine processes of the maxillae, the horizontal plates of the palatine bones complete it posteriorly.
+On its inferi...

 The harlequin eye deformity may be seen in unilateral (plagiocephaly) or bilateral (brachycephaly) coronal suture synostosis, and refers to the elevation of the superolateral corner of the orbit.